spotbot2k/webfont-generator-bundle/README.md

 * Add "use for" field, to assign fonts automaticaly
 * Do more tests to esnure stability
 * Add german and russian translation
+* Allow user to download the css file